What are the other possible causes of right lower quadrant pain?

 - An abdominal aortic aneurysm is a swelling of the largest blood vessel in the body (the aorta) inside the abdomen.

 - It doesn't usually cause any symptoms but can occasionally cause pain before it bursts.
-The pain is usually felt in your back or the side of your tummy (abdomen) but it can occasionally be felt in the left lower (or right) quadrant.
+The pain is usually felt in your back or the side of your tummy (abdomen) but it can occasionally be felt in the right lower (or left) quadrant.

 What else could it be?